mukeshkr123/REACT_DEV_NOTES/README.md

 export default useTodos;
 ```

-2. Use This in any component
+2. Use this custom hook in any component:

 ```jsx
 import useTodos from "./hooks/useTodos";